Randy-Diaz/Randy-Diaz/README.md

 I have experience in project management, leading teams, incident handling, offensive operations, cloud security, etc

 ## Goals of this porfolio
-To showcase my skills through projects
+To demostrate my technical skills, showcase my professional development, and provide to educational resources to those interested in Cybersecurity, IT, and personal growth.

 ## CORE SKILLS
 • Incident Response